What the pelvic floor has to do after childbirth

-Typical symptoms after birth
+Common symptoms after birth

-Pain, scar tightness, problems with sex
+Pain, scar pulling, and sex

-Difficulty holding bowel or air
+Difficulty holding stool or gas

 More typical in the first weeks